 It may come as a shock to many that workers compensation claims are regularly denied by the insurance company.
 If the injured worker receives a denial it is a good idea for he or she to contact a Maryland Workers Compensation Attorney for a free consultation.

-Here are 10 reasons why your claim may have been denied:
+Here are 10 reasons why your Maryland Workers Compensation Claim may have been Denied

 - The description of the accident on the claim form is not accurate or leads the adjuster to scrutinize whether the accident is one that should be covered under the work comp policy.
 How the accident happened, what the employee was doing when the accident happened, where the employee was when the accident took place, and what body parts were injured all have a great affect on whether the adjuster will accept or contest the Maryland workers compensation claim.